Renal papillary necrosis: Treatment

+Progressive renal papillary necrosis may result in irreversible tissue damage, obstruction, and a decline in renal function, and in severe cases when both kidneys are affected, it can lead to kidney failure.
 Treatment of renal papillary necrosis is supportive, any obstruction (ureteral) can be dealt with via stenting.
-This condition is not linked to a higher possibility of kidney failure.
 Control of infection is important, thus antimicrobial treatment is begun, so as to avert surgery (should the infection not respond).